2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 Calling all art lovers!

-During your two days in Bruges, the Groeningemuseum is an absolute must, as its stunning collection of Flemish and Belgian paintings span six centuries.
+During your 2 days in Bruges, the Groeningemuseum is an absolute must, as its stunning collection of Flemish and Belgian paintings spans six centuries.

 Photo by tom hartley